SergioPuimeABB/Puime-s_Addin/README.md

 	  - IRB6400R, IRB6620, IRB6640, IRB6650S, IRB6660, IRB6700, IRB7600, IRB660, IRB760, IRB460

 	The position must be between 300 mm and 1600 mm in 100 mm increments.

-*In the Data folder you'll find the rspak file and the libraries and textures used.*
+*In the Data folder you'll find the rspak file, the libraries and the textures used.*